-AMBILAMP Amb
+AMBILAMP

-Ambilamp is a non-profit association that was set up to solve this problem, by bringing together the leading lighting companies in order to develop a system for the collection and processing of waste lamps and luminaires, WEEE.
+Ambilamp is a non-profit association that was set up to solve this problem, by bringing together

+WEEE.
 They offer all the information necessary to recycle Fluorescent tubes, Low-energy light bulbs, Discharge lamps, Retrofit LED bulbs and Luminaires in a responsible way.